To Your Health Series: Types of Medicinal Mushrooms

 Due to the fact that there are over 220 anti-tumor and 42 anti-viral agents that have been isolated from fungi, studies on mushrooms and their effect on the human body have been ongoing since the 1960’s.
 Natural News states that there are over 150 species of medicinal mushrooms found to inhibit the growth of different kinds of tumors, especially cancers from the stomach, esophagus, and lungs, but there are certain mushrooms that seem to stand out, as far as cancer fighting abilities go.

 Although this type of mushroom does not contain the beneficial polysaccharides that were discussed in the previous article, button mushrooms are loaded with aromatase inhibitors, a natural occurring cancer fighting agent that is specifically helpful in fighting breast cancer.
 Women who do a regimen of taking button mushrooms and drinking green tea can reduce their risk of breast cancer significantly.
 According to a study conducted in China, women who ate 10 grams of button mushrooms were two thirds less likely to develop breast cancer.
-Button mushrooms also have anti viral and anti bacterial agents present in them as well.
+Button mushrooms also have anti-viral and anti bacterial agents present in them as well.

 The Chaga mushroom has been isolated for it’s cancer fighting abilities.
-This type of fungus grows mainly on birch trees, but can occansionally be found on ironwood, elm, alder and beech trees.
+This type of fungus grows mainly on birch trees, but can occasionally be found on ironwood, elm, alder and beech trees.
 This mushroom is actually a fungal parasite that draws its nutrients out of living trees, rather than from the ground.
-The chaga musroom has a charred looking appearance that grows around the wound areas of the above stated trees.
+The chaga mushroom has a charred looking appearance that grows around the wound areas of the above stated trees.
 According to sources, the chaga mushroom has one of the highest amounts of antioxidants that an be consumed.
 Chaga mushrooms treat ailments and disorders such as an immuno stimulant, used as an anti-inflammatory, treating stomach diseases, intestinal worms, liver and heart ailments, cancers such as breast, liver, uterine and gastric, hypertension, diabetes, anti-tumor activity, and reduces symptoms of HIV/AIDS.

 Chaga can be made into a tea by soaking the fungi in water for four hours to soften it, and then placed in boiled water.
 For more intricate details, as well as how to make a chaga extract, click here.